pmurati/MDSCorrelationAnalysis/README.md

----
-stage: Create
-group: Source Code
-info: "To determine the technical writer assigned to the Stage/Group associated with this page, see https://about.gitlab.com/handbook/engineering/ux/technical-writing/#designated-technical-writers"
-type: reference, howto
----

 # Multidimensional Scaling for the 3d visualization of the dynamical propagation of correlations in stock's closing prices

 The approach taken will make use of two python scripts `corrMDS.py` and `stock_data_collection_tools.py`.
 The first program contains the class and its methods for transforming a dataframe of time series objects into a 3d trajectory.
 The second one is a collection of functions necessary for retrieving and processing closing prices for the german DAX index and has been adopted almost one to one from Kinsleys's Youtube Playlist on [Python Programming for Finance](https://www.youtube.com/playlist?list=PLQVvvaa0QuDcOdF96TBtRtuQksErCEBYZ).